Harlem's American Gangster

-Harlem's American Gangster is the sixth mixtape by American hip hop recording artist Jim Jones released to digital retailers on February 19, 2008 under Koch Records.
-The album peaked at number three on the Billboard Top R&B/Hip-Hop Albums chart and number one on the Top Rap Albums chart.
+Harlem's American Gangster is the sixth mixtape by American rapper Jim Jones, released by Koch Records, Diplomat Records, and ByrdGang Records on February 19, 2008.
+It peaked at number 19 on the Billboard 200, number three on the Billboard Top R&B/Hip-Hop Albums chart, and number one on the Top Rap Albums chart.
 The Koch CD was remixed and remastered from a limited edition release that came out the previous November.
 There was also a change in the track list, with some tracks added and others omitted.
-The mixtape is hosted by Dame Dash and features the entire ByrdGang crew.
-"Love Me No More" was released as a single but didn't reach any major Billboard charts.
+The mixtape is hosted by Dame Dash and features members from Jones' hip hop collective, ByrdGang.

+"Love Me No More" (featuring Kobe) was released as a single, though it failed to enter any major Billboard charts.